open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/bellapps.md

-##BeLL: Community and Nation
+##BeLL-Apps: Community and Nation

 The BeLL (Basic e-Learning Library) is not only a library, but also an individualized learning system where students can select their own books and courses to target their individual goals.
 We have two kinds of BeLLs: nations and communities.
 Using Vagrant, you've already created a community on your laptop via the first week's assignment.
 Communities are how the BeLL functions via intranet as users connect to a community using either a laptop or a RPi and a router.
 Communities connect and sync back to a larger nation which is used on the internet.
 You can send materials and information between the communities and nations to complete our feedback loop.

 As previously mentioned, you created a community (which we will now refer to as a vagrant BeLL) on your laptop.
 To access this community, please check that your vagrant is up and running with `vagrant global-status`.
 Assuming that it's on or you turn it on using `vagrant up`, open FireFox (please download if you don't already have it- it's VERY important that you always use the BeLL in FireFox to limit errors).
 Go to http://127.0.0.1:5985.
 You could also use http://localhost:5985, meaning that 127.0.0.1 refers to your machine.
-Both localhost:5985 and 127.0.01:5985 are interchangable.
+Both localhost:5985 and 127.0.0.1:5985 are interchangable.
 Please be sure to have the correct port number (5985), otherwise it will not work correctly.

 Your first page will look like this: